Clear DNS cache Mac: This article will brief in about the easy way to clear DNS cache on your Mac based device.

 - The syntax shown below should be added in command line:

 sudo dscacheutil -flushcache;sudo killall -HUP mDNSResponder;say cache flushed

 - Press – Return, type in password, press – Return again.

 - Let the audio alert prompt you for completion of cache successfully.

 For the versions 10.10, 10.10.1, 10.10.2, and 10.10.3 of OS X Yosemite the process of clearing DNS cache is little different.

 Related post: How to disable pop up blocker on Safari

 In order to clear DNS caches completely you have to clear the two of them that is –Multicast DNS (MDNS) & Unicast DNS (UDNS).

 The process of flushing DNS cache actually is not required often but it is the perfect way to identify the server errors.

-Make use of appropriate command for the operating system you are using and you can solve the problems easily within no time without any hassles.Follow Us On:
+Make use of appropriate command for the operating system you are using and you can solve the problems of clearing DNS cache Mac easily within no time without any hassles.Follow Us On: